-- 7. The Prosecutor considers that approximately forty suspects could be tried in national jurisdictions.
-He is currently engaged in discussions with some States for this purpose and has already transferred thirty case files to Rwanda and one case file to Belgium. - 8.
-Security Council resolution 1503 (2003) provides that all work of the ICTR and the International Criminal Tribunal for the Former Yugoslavia (ICTY) shall be completed by 2010.
-It is difficult at this stage to indicate a precise completion strategy for the ICTR Appeals Chamber, which is linked to the ICTY completion strategy.
+7. The Prosecutor considers that approximately forty suspects could be tried in national jurisdictions.
+He is currently engaged in discussions with some States for this purpose and has already transferred thirty case files to Rwanda and one case file to Belgium.

+8. Security Council resolution 1503 (2003) provides that all work of the ICTR and the International Criminal Tribunal for the Former Yugoslavia (ICTY) shall be completed by 2010.
+It is difficult at this stage to indicate a completion strategy for the ICTR Appeals Chamber, as it is linked to the ICTY completion strategy.
 It is recalled, however, that most judgments rendered to date have been appealed.
-In addition to a number of review decisions, the Appeals Chamber rendered judgement in one further appeal (Ndindabahizi) on 16 January 2007.
-There are five judgments, involving seven persons, currently on appeal (the Media case, Muhimana, Simba, Muvunyi and Seromba), with judgement in the Muhimana case scheduled for 21 May 2007.
+There are currently six judgments, involving eight persons, either on appeal or review (the Media case, Ndindabahizi, Muhimana, Simba, Muvunyi and Rutaganda).
 It is anticipated that the Appeals Chamber's already heavy workload will, in all likelihood, continue to increase.
 It has been observed from past experience that appeals are normally lodged by both (in multi-accused cases all) parties.
 Therefore, the real number of appeals is much higher than the number of judgments on appeal.
-As the workload of the Trial Chambers decreases, the focus will shift to the Appeals Chamber where a drastic increase in work is anticipated.
+As the workload of the Trial Chambers decreases, the focus will shift to the Appeal Chamber where a drastic increase in work is anticipated.
 This increase is further compounded by the fact that the Judges of the Appeals Chamber also consider ICTY appeals.
 There will, at some stage, be a need to increase the number of judges at the Appeals Chamber if there are to be any reasonable prospects of completing all appeals by 2010.
-This will require an amendment of the Statute. - 9.
-On 13 June 2006, the Security Council adopted Resolution 1684, which extended the term of office of all ICTR permanent judges until 31 December 2008.
-On 13 October 2006, Resolution 1717 extended the terms of office of all ICTR ad litem judges until the same date.
-This provides the Tribunal with the continuity, stability and certainty necessary for the efficient and effective planning of trials.
+This will require an amendment of the Statute.